tgdwyer/tgdwyer.github.io/_chapters/haskell2.md

 ...
 ```

 Note again that instances need implement only `==` or `/=` (not equal to), since each can be easily defined in terms of the other.
-Still we are missing some obviously important operations, e.g., what about inequalities?
+Still we are missing some obviously important operations, e.g., what about greater-than and less-than?
 These are defined in the Ord type class:
 ```haskell
 > :i Ord
 class Eq a => Ord a where